(Also Called 'Irritant Contact Dermatitis')

 How is contact dermatitis treated?

-The form of treatment will depend on the cause of contact dermatitis.
-Common treatments include: oral and/or topical corticosteroids antihistamines, lotions and creams or oatmeal baths (to relieve itching).
+The type of treatment depends on the cause of contact dermatitis.
+Common treatments include: oral and/or topical corticosteroids, antihistamines, lotions and creams, or oatmeal baths.

 How can I prevent contact dermatitis?